How Do You Make Elderberry Wine

 Now that your elderberries are prepared, it’s time to begin the fermentation process.
 Transfer the mashed berries into a fermentation vessel, such as a glass carboy or a food-grade plastic bucket.
 Add sugar to the vessel, stirring gently to dissolve it.

-See also Do You Need Yeast To Make Wine
+See also How To Make A Wine Spritzer With White Wine

 In a separate container, mix the wine yeast and yeast nutrient with a small amount of warm water.
 Let it sit for a few minutes until it becomes foamy, indicating that the yeast is activated.
 Then, add this yeast mixture to the fermentation vessel and give it a good stir.